nixon-voxell/apu_final_year_project/literature_review.typ

 === Immediate mode and retained mode

+Graphical user interfaces (GUI) are integral to modern software, providing users with intuitive ways to interact with applications across a range of devices @gui2024.
+GUIs represent software functionality using graphical elements like buttons, sliders, icons, and menus instead of relying on text-based commands as shown in @gui.
+From smartphones and computers to ATMs and gaming consoles, GUIs have become the standard for interacting with modern technology.
+They are designed to provide a seamless, visually engaging experience that bridges the gap between users and the complex operations running behind the scenes.

+#figure(caption: [Modern GUIs @gui2024])[
+  #image("assets/guis.png")
+] <gui>

 Beneath all graphical interfaces lies the underlying code that structures and renders the visual elements.
+A GUI has a lot of states to manage as it can be highly dynamic and might contain complex user interactions @ecsui2018.
 The two approaches towards creating user interface frameworks are immediate-mode graphical user interface (IMGUI) and retained-mode graphical user interface (RMGUI).
 Some open sourced IMGUI frameworks includes Dear ImGui and Egui, while open sourced RMGUI frameworks includes Xilem and Qt.
 Although powerful, these UI frameworks strongly relies on hardcoded programming.